Food before one is for…“insert commonly heard answer here”.

 But first – if you’re feeling stressed or scared about introducing solids to your baby, especially finger foods, or if you’re feeling stuck serving purées, register for my free workshop, “Baby Led Weaning…but make it purées!
 How to move from purées to finger foods – without the fear!”
 You’ll learn all about gradually moving from easier to more advanced textures, so food before one won’t seem so daunting.

-The fact is, “food before one is just for fun” has gained immense popularity in recent years, and parents often fall back on it as reassurance during those first 6 months of offering solid foods, if things aren’t going as planned.
+The fact is, “food before one is just for fun” has gained immense popularity in recent years.
+Parents often fall back on it as reassurance during those first 6 months of offering solid foods, if things aren’t going as planned.

 This blog post is going to show you all the things that food before one IS for, and help guide you through the pillars of feeding that we absolutely can’t ignore or overlook with a “food before one is just for fun” attitude.

-In order to reduce the risk of developing food allergies, it’s now recommended that highly allergenic foods be introduced at around 6 months of age for all infants, and most especially if your baby is at a high risk (e.g. history of eczema or an immediate family history of allergies) (2).
+In order to reduce the risk of developing food allergies, it’s now recommended that highly allergenic foods be introduced at around 6 months of age for all infants.
+And this is especially true if your baby is at a high risk of developing allergies (e.g. history of eczema or an immediate family history of allergies) (2).

 Food before one is for meeting iron needs